adambarry/Home-Assistant-controlled-underfloor-heating/README.md

 ## Turn on pump
-This script turns on the pump if its invoked and one or more of the wall plugs are `on`, i.e. we want the pump to circulate the water when one or more water circuts are open.
-Again, by including all of the wall plugs in the script, when can simply call the same script from all of the automations which we will do later on.
+This script turns on the pump if its invoked and one or more of the relays are `on`, i.e. we want the pump to circulate the water when one or more water circuts are open.
+Again, by including all of the relays in the script, when can simply call the same script from all of the automations which we will do later on.

 ### Script
 1. Name: `Turn on pump`